overReaction/FEC/README.md

   <img src='screenshots/Screen Shot 2021-05-31 at 5.23.21 PM.png'/>
   <img src='screenshots/Screen Shot 2021-05-31 at 5.24.27 PM.png'/>
 </p>
-An online shopping platform for a clothing retailer.

 ## Features
 - Browse available styles for a given product